NateEag/how-i-code/content/dates-and-times.rst

 A datetime identifies a particular moment in history by storing a date and a time together.

 ..
+TODO Note that dates and times can both be thought of as time ranges.
+It's a helpful way to conceive of things, sometimes (but don't fall into the trap of thinking that a day is a 24-hour range, because daylight savings and leap seconds both prevent that from being true).

+..
+TODO Link https://yourcalendricalfallacyis.com/ somewhere in here.

+..
 TODO Move naming advice to a naming article?

 ..
 TODO Consider whether '_on' and '_at' are clear enough to distinguish dates